bolkedebruin/rdpgw/README.md

 If local authentication is used the client will need to provide a username and password that is verified against PAM.
 This requires, to ensure privilege separation, that ```rdpgw-auth``` is also running and a valid PAM configuration is provided per typical configuration.

 Finally, RDP hosts that the client wants to connect to are verified against what was provided by / allowed by the server.
 Next to that the client's ip address needs to match the one it obtained the gateway token with if using OpenID Connect.
 Due to proxies and NAT this is not always possible and thus can be disabled.
 However, this is a security risk.

+# Configuration
+The configuration is done through a YAML file.
+The configuration file is read from `rdpgw.yaml` by default.
+At the bottom of this README is an example configuration file.
+In these sections you will find the most important settings.

+## Authentication

+RDPGW wants to be secure when you set it up from the start.
+It supports several authentication mechanisms such as OpenID Connect, Kerberos and PAM.

+Technically, cookies are encrypted and signed on the client side relying on [Gorilla Sessions](https://www.gorillatoolkit.org/pkg/sessions).
+PAA tokens (gateway access tokens) are generated and signed according to the JWT spec by using [jwt-go](https://github.com/dgrijalva/jwt-go) signed with a 256 bit HMAC.

+### Multi Factor Authentication (MFA)
+RDPGW provides multi-factor authentication out of the box with OpenID Connect integration.
+Thus you can integrate your remote desktops with Keycloak, Okta, Google, Azure, Apple or Facebook if you want.

 ### Mixing authentication mechanisms